Indoor Group Use Spaces

 KITCHEN AND COOKING

 We are glad to share a list of local personal chefs and caterers that your group may choose to contact if you prefer not to prepare your own meals.
 Your group is responsible for making independent arrangements for food preparation.
 Some basic staples, such as salt, pepper, a few spices, olive oil, sugar, dish soap, sponges, garbage bags, coffee filters, drying towels, candle holders, vases, wraps, and paper towels are provided.
-The kitchen is well supplied with typical cookware, diningware, cutlery, an oversized refrigerator, and appliances (such as a large and smaller coffee maker, microwave, hot water urn, toaster and dishwasher).
+The kitchen has a gas stove and is well supplied with typical cookware, diningware, cutlery, an oversized refrigerator, and appliances (such as a large and smaller coffee maker, microwave, hot water urn, toaster, electric griddle, rice cooker and dishwasher).
 An old-fashioned counter-top popcorn machine is available for your use.

 A yurt is a round, felt or canvas-covered, wood lattice-framed structure traditionally used by nomads in the steppes of Central Asia.
 The insulated yurt at Cedar Tree House, made by Shelter Designs (www.shelterdesigns.net), has an attractive, radiant-heated bamboo floor, a sound system, dimmable lighting, a glass door, two windows, and several comfortable folding chairs.
 The outside is adorned with a small deck and banners of beautiful nature photographs.
 The yurt is perfect for small group activities, meetings or gatherings.
 It is not intended for sleeping.

 The general feel of the house is rustic; however, it also has many elegant touches and artistic elements.
 Original painted or photographic art adorn the walls of each room.
 The interior design, and most of the photographs, are by Erika Thorsen.
 Sarah Scharf did the Cedar Forest painting.